 This helps ensure everything was appropriately restored and that there are no code or broken links issues, which could affect visitor experience and potentially harm search engine rankings if not addressed beforehand.

-The final step in recovering a WordPress website is ensuring performance remains optimal once live again for visitors.
+The final step in recovering a WordPress website is ensuring performance remains optimal for visitors once live again.

 Consider using a tool such as New Relic or Pingdom to track key performance metrics over time so that if any abnormalities occur,

 They can be quickly addressed before they affect user experience or cause further damage overall.